sveronneau/gcp/gcs-backend/README.md

-# gcp/gce
+# gcp/gcs-backend
-Terraform script sample to deploy 5 instances with a second disk attached to it and installs traceroute in them ounce deployed.
+Terraform script sample to enable GCS as a backend for tfstate file.

+Make sure you create a bucker prior execution and also activate versioning on that bucket.

+* gsutil versioning set on gs://your_terraform_state_bucket

-Scripts uses a GCP service account and a JSON file with your account token and ENV VARS
+Scripts uses a GCP service account and a JSON file with your account token.